nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 177
 00:10:20,288 --> 00:10:24,645
-[SPEAKER_00]: Did we all, did we figure out the whole like new ACH?
+[SPEAKER_00]: Did we all, did we figure out the whole like new ACH issue?

 178
 00:10:24,625 --> 00:10:29,640